Ukrainian police looking for fans who racially abused Taison - WHIZ News

 The Brazilian midfielder left the field in tears after reacting to the abuse in Sunday’s game by showing an obscene gesture and kicking the ball in the direction of Dynamo’s fans.

-The referee took the players off briefly and gave Taison a red card for his reaction once the game resumed.
+The referee took the players off briefly and then gave Taison a red card for his reaction once the game resumed.
+World players’ union FIFPro and anti-discrimination campaigners have called for that card to be rescinded.

 Police in the city of Kharkiv, where Shakhtar plays, said on Tuesday they have opened criminal proceedings on allegations of “violation of citizens’ equality” due to race, nationality, religion or disability.